-This is your ultimate Johannesburg travel guide, with everything you need to now for your first visit.
+This is your ultimate Johannesburg travel guide, with everything you need to know for your first visit.
 Among South African cities, Johannesburg is the most well-known across the world.
 It is located in the main province of Gauteng.
 Pretoria is situated atop the Witwatersrand basin, the site of the biggest gold deposit every discovered.
 Today, Johannesburg is a vibrant city with a population of over 950,000.

 Economic Capital Of Southern Africa